 close to extinction just a few years previously.
 Fans had worked long voluntary

-football.
-In 1969 a second regional title was won as the club changed titles
+In 1969, a second regional title was won as the club changed titles

 once again; this time to TJ Admira Praha 8, with the 8 signifying the district